While you’re here, take a look at our podcast episode with Kim Scaravellion using social media!

 Social media marketing calls this the 80/20 rule.
 In essence, the rule states that 80 percent of business interaction is to inform, entertain or otherwise build connection.
 While 20 percent is to promote and sell products and services.
 This rule is more of a guideline but it is very helpful in the distribution of quality content.
 Social media is often thought of as a supplemental component of customer service—and it is that.

 But, our job as social media marketers, among other things, is to build brand trust and grow brand equity.
 Often the 80/20 rule gets modified based on industry needs.
 Local police departments, for example, often need public engagement with time sensitive matters of criminal activity.
 By definition, his type of content would be a mix between information and service promotion.
-At Flood Me Social we have found the 80/20 rule to be benchmark for content strategy.
+I have found the 80/20 rule to be benchmark for content strategy.

-Businesses sometimes fall into constant self-promotion with social media, partly because they’re not sure what they should be talking about or they lack ideas for content.
+Businesses sometimes fall into constant self-promotion with social media.
 This is a two-part question.
 1) Where can businesses find relevant and interesting content to share?
 2) How can businesses, including start-ups, develop engaging conversations so that their target audience becomes responsive?

 One important myth to dispel about content creation is that if you have quality content, people will engage with you.
 Oftentimes firms do not lack quality content but quality strategy.

 Loas of followers can mean that a brand or individual can be seen as influential.
 As such, there are some accounts, particularly on Twitter and Instagram, that will follow and then unfollow in an attempt to push their own numbers even higher.
 This can be off-putting for new account holders.
 Any thoughts on how businesses should handle or respond to this tactic?